Koskoff Attorney Settles Police Abuse Case with City of Stamford

 “For months after Zach’s violent assault,” the lawsuit said, “Brenda could not stay in her house alone for fear that Zach might come to hurt her.”

 “Due to Officer Zach’s false statements about Brenda’s behavior on the day he beat and arrested her, she was wrongfully charged with breach of peace, interference with an officer, resisting arrest and assault on a police officer,” the lawsuit said.
 All those charges were subsequently dropped.

 The lawsuit accused the Stamford Police Department of inadequately training its officers and supervisors, failing to “properly evaluate and assign Officer Zach in light of previous incidents and complaints” and failing to terminate Zach as a result of previous incidents and complaints.
 Specifically, according to the lawsuit, prior to his assault on Brenda, Zach had a well-documented history of sustained citizen complaints for verbal abuse and other threatening misconduct toward Stamford citizens, including women and children.
 He remains an officer with the Stamford Police Department.

-Koskoff, Koskoff & Bieder has offices in Bridgeport, Danbury and New Haven.
-The nationally known law firm has achieved record-breaking verdicts for people who have suffered serious personal injuries and economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate and governmental abuse, and commercial misconduct. www.koskoff.com .
+Koskoff, Koskoff & Bieder, is a nationally known law firm that has achieved record-breaking verdicts for people who have suffered serious personal injuries and economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate and governmental abuse, and commercial misconduct. www.koskoff.com ..